Skip to content

 What’s the best way to see the Louvre?

 The best way to see the Louvre is to plan ahead.
-Research the exhibits, prioritise must-see artworks, consider a guided tour for insights, and use the museum’s map for efficient navigation.
+Research the exhibits, prioritize must-see artworks, consider a guided tour for insights, and use the museum’s map for efficient navigation.
 For a more comprehensive experience, book one of the guided tours so you don’t miss anything.

 How long is the wait line at the Louvre?